No products in the cart.

 • Spasticity as a co-occurring condition

-• Fixed joints as a co-occurring condition (also known as contractures)
+• Muscle and joint contractures as a co-occurring condition

 If you struggle with any of these symptoms, talk to your doctor.
-They can help diagnose your condition and provide treatment, which may include some or all of the following:
+They can help diagnose your condition and recommend treatment, which we will discuss in the next section.

 Treatment for Clonus After Stroke